CryptoStrikers/operations-docs/mobile.md

 ## Mobile Guide

-Both iOS and Android users can use CryptoStrikers via one of these DApp browsers: Cipher, Toshi, and TrustWallet.
-(Thanks to [Decentraland](https://decentraland.org) for some of the information below).
+Both iOS and Android users can use CryptoStrikers via one of these compatible DApp browsers: Cipher, Toshi, TrustWallet, and Status.

 # Cipher